 An incident of sexual misconduct can be reported to law enforcement at any time, 24 hours a day/7 day a week, by calling 911.
-At the complainant's request, the school will assist the complainant in contacting law enforcement.
-If the complainant decides to pursue the criminal process, the school will cooperate with law enforcement agencies to the extent permitted by law.
-A complainant has the option to decide whether or not to participate in any investigation conducted by law enforcement.
+At the complainant's request, Montana Academy will assist the complainant in contacting, by calling law enforcement.
+If the complainant decides to pursue the criminal process, Montana Academy will cooperate with law enforcement agencies to the extent permitted by law.
+A complainant has the option to decline such notification to participate in any investigation conducted by law enforcement.

 Filing a police report will: